amolbrid/slate/source/includes/_http_response_codes.md

 Status Code | Description
 ---------- | -------
-400 | Bad Request -- Unable to understand or parse request 401 | Unauthorized -- Your API key is missing or invalid.
+400 | Bad Request -- Unable to understand or parse request 401 | Unauthorized -- Request is either missing API key or API key is invalid.
 404 | Not Found -- The specified resource does not exist.
 422 | Unprocessable Entity -- Request failed due to validation errors.
 Validate params and try again.
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.